Toward automatic generation of control structures for process flow diagrams with large language models: Background

 \section{Background}

-This section summarizes the fundamentals of sequence-to-sequence models for the translation of natural language~(Section~\ref{subsec:Seq2Seq}).
-In Section~\ref{subsec:Transformer}, we highlight the transformer architecture as the state-of-the-art deep learning architecture for translation.
-Thereafter, the concept of the SFILES~2.0 notation, which enables a text-based representation of PFDs and P\&IDs, is outlined in Section~\ref{subsubsec:SFILES2}.
+This section summarizes the fundamentals of sequence-to-sequence models for the translation of natural language~(Section~\nameref{subsec:Seq2Seq}).
+In Section~\nameref{subsec:Transformer}, we highlight the transformer architecture as the state-of-the-art deep learning architecture for translation.
+Thereafter, the concept of the SFILES~2.0 notation, which enables a text-based representation of PFDs including control structures, is outlined in Section~\nameref{subsubsec:SFILES2}.
+The underlying idea for using SFILES~2.0 in combination with NLP methods was originally proposed by Vogel~et~al.~\cite{Vogel.2022}.
+Vogel~et~al.~\cite{Vogel.2022} utilizes a generative transformer model consisting of a decoder-only model structure.
+The decoder is fed with an incomplete PFD, represented as SFILES~2.0, and generates step-by-step the missing parts of the flowsheet.
+While the previous work proposed a flowsheet autocompletion methodology~\cite{Vogel.2022}, we developed a concept for the prediction of control structures in PFDs.
+For this purpose, we develop a Sequence-to-Sequence model with an encoder-decoder structure.
+I.e. we map the PFD without control structure directly to the PFD with control structure.